NiklasRosenstein/movrepair/README.md

 ## movrepair

 Movrepair is a script that attempts to repair a broken `.mov` file.
-In my specific use-case, the size-header of the `mdat` atom was broken, also leading to the destruction of following atoms.
+In my specific use-case, the video files appeared to be truncated in the middle of the Movie Data atom (`mdat`), rendering the size of the `mdat` atom header too large, and all following atoms were missing (e.g. the important Movie Atom `moov` with all metadata).

 This script will take a *working* reference video file and copy all atoms except for the `mdat` atom, which will be used from the broken input file.